komaflash/PowerAnt/README.md

 # PowerAnt
-AntMe colony with focus on collecting food
+[AntMe](https://www.antme.net/en/) colony with focus on collecting food, by using a queue to distribute collection tasks.